Quadranova/PhishX/README.md

 * User engagement
 * Social impact

-into a scalable and practical solution.

 # Conclusion
 PhishX is more than a phishing detection tool.
 It is a proactive cybersecurity awareness platform designed to:
 * Detect threats
 * Educate users
 * Encourage preventive action
 * Simplify scam reporting
 * Improve digital safety accessibility
 By combining intelligent analysis with explainable insights and multilingual support, PhishX aims to make cybersecurity understandable and accessible for everyone.

-# Detect the scam before it detects you.
+# "Detect the scam before it detects you."
 ## PhishX — Team QUADRANOVA